Travelling with a wheelchair, assistance etc.: What are the rights of disabled passengers?

 For more detailed information on accessibility on coach journeys, see the following article: Accessibility of Long Distance Coaches: A Bus for Everyone(?)

 Train Passenger Rights: Accessibility

-As with other modes of transportation, the general aim is to make train travel accessible to everyone, including passengers with disabilities.
+As with other modes of transport, the general aim is to make train travel accessible to everyone.
+Naturally, this includes passengers with disabilities.
 For this reason, the National Rail Conditions of Travel define a few basics.
 The first one is that there should be staff available to deploy ramps to facilitate boarding.
-If this is not possible at the station of the customer’s choice, then an accessible taxi has to be called to get the passenger to a station, where getting on the train easily is possible.
+If a passenger cannot board at the station, then staff must call an accessible taxi to get the passenger to the station.
 To make organization easier for the train companies, passengers with a disability should get in contact with the respective provider about 24 hours in advance.
 Another obligation set forward by the National Rail Conditions of Travel is that every train company needs to publish a so called “Disabled People’s Protection Policy” on their website for more precise information.

 Air Passenger Rights: Accessibility

-The Regulation (EC) No 1107/2006, which was passed in July 2006, defines access to air journeys for passengers with disabilities.
-However, it was met by severe criticism.
-It says, for instance, that airlines are not allowed to deny a booking if there’s no reasonable safety issues or if technical specifications make it impossible to travel for a passenger with disabilities.
+The Regulation (EC) No 1107/2006 defines access to air journeys for passengers with disabilities.
+However, many criticized this regulation.
+It says, for instance, that airlines may not deny a booking if there’s no reasonable safety issues.
+Additionally, it states that if technical specifications make it impossible to travel for a passenger with disabilities.
 Also, staff for special assistance has to be available at the airport.
 However, technical details are not specified.
 For example, the toilet facilities on board of planes are usually too small for wheelchairs.
-There’s petitions which want to change this lack of clearly defined outlines in the future but they’re not yet legally valid.
+There are petitions which want to change this lack of clearly defined outlines in the future.
+However, they’re not yet legally valid.